Mallen220/TurtleTracer/src/lib/components/whats-new/features/newest.md

 ## **Features:**

 - **Telemetry Integration:** A new Telemetry tab allows you to connect and monitor your robot live on the field.
 You can show or hide this tab from the settings menu.
+Ensure code is updated with PedroPathingPlus to use this feature.
 - **Path Transformation:** Modify entire paths using the new Transform tool.
 You can easily translate, rotate, flip horizontally or vertically, and reverse your path direction.
+Right click the field to use.
 - **Interactive Field Setup:** The Custom Field Map Wizard now features an intuitive, interactive bounding box—just drag and resize to calibrate your custom field images.
 - **File Manager Drag & Drop:** Easily organize your files with new drag-and-drop support, including moving items into parent folders.
 - **Event Marker Keybindings:** Use new keyboard shortcuts for quickly adding and modifying wait and rotate event markers.